JavaScript SDK reference

 To find out when the client is ready, you can use one of two mechanisms: events or promises.

-event.
+The SDK has two methods that return a promise for initialization: waitUntilReady() and waitForInitialization().
+The behavior of waitUntilReady() is equivalent to the ready event.
 The promise resolves when the client receives its initial flag data.
-As with all promises, you can either use .then()
+As with all promises, you can either use .then() to provide a callback, or use await if you are writing asynchronous code.

 Here is an example:

-except that it also tells you if initialization fails by rejecting the promise.
-This method never rejects the waitUntilReady()
+The other method that returns a promise, waitForInitialization(), is similar to waitUntilReady() except that it also tells you if initialization fails by rejecting the promise.
+This method never rejects the waitUntilReady() promise.

 Here is an example:

-The SDK only decides initialization has failed if it receives an error response indicating that the environment ID is invalid.
+The SDK only decides initialization has failed if it receives an error response indicating that the client-side ID is invalid.
 If it has trouble connecting to LaunchDarkly, it will keep retrying until it succeeds.

-Subscribe to updates
+Subscribe to flag changes

 The SDK does not subscribe to streaming real-time updates automatically when you initialize it.

-polyfill.
-To learn more, read EventSource.
+To learn more, read streaming.

 Shut down the client

-Lastly, shut down the client when your application terminates.
+Shut down the client when your application terminates.
 To learn more, read Shutting down.

 Supported features